ahmedBenRomdhan/INT-Elegance/README.md

 # IntElegance
-This application is the result of my during my end of studies project it's a project management application that i developed during my internship in Sofiatech
+- This application is the result of my during my end of studies project
+- It's a project management application that i developed during my internship in Sofiatech

 ## Technologies used